Marcolin

 Marcolin SpA is an Italian eyewear manufacturer founded in Veneto and headquartered in Longarone.
-Started in 1961 by Giovanni Marcolin Coffen, the eyewear manufacturer owns and licenses twenty-five different brands, including Tom Ford, Adidas, Skechers, Christian Louboutin and Max Mara.
+Started in 1961 by Giovanni Marcolin Coffen, it owns and licenses twenty-five different brands, including Tom Ford, Adidas, Skechers, Christian Louboutin and Max Mara.

-As of 2022, Marcolin had annual revenues of around €547 million.
-The group's annual revenues have grown every year from 2013 to 2022, with the exception of 2020.
-The company is majority owned by PAI Partners, a French private equity firm, since 2012.
-In 2025, California-based VSP Vision agreed to buy Marcolin from PAI and the remaining minority shareholders.
+Except for 2020, its annual revenue grew every year between 2013 and 2022 – in the latter year, it reached €547 million.
+In December 2025, California-based VSP Vision announced it had completed the purchase of Marcolin, which had been majority-owned by PAI Partners since 2012.

 History

-Marcolin was founded in 1961, in Veneto, by Giovanni Marcolin.
-The company, originally known as Fabbrica artigiana, started by manufacturing gold-laminated temples on eyewear.
-The company expanded to the United States in 1968, with offices in France, Switzerland, and Germany soon following.
-By the 1980s, Marcolin was manufacturing over a million frames per year.
+Founded in Veneto in 1961 by Giovanni Marcolin and originally known as Fabbrica artigiana, it began by manufacturing gold-laminated temples on eyewear.
+Expanding into the US in 1968 and opening offices in France, Switzerland, and Germany, it was already producing one million frames per year by the 1980s.

 By 2012, Marcolin was Italy's third largest eyewear manufacturer, behind only Leonardo Del Vecchio's Luxottica and the Safilo Group.
 It was around this time that a majority stake in Marcolin was acquired by the French private equity firm PAI Partners, initially at 78% but increasing to 83% in December 2019.
 By 2018, Marcolin has claimed to sell 14.6 million eyeglasses that year.

-Marcolin's eyewear ventures led it into a partnership with the French luxury conglomerate LVMH, which partnered with Marcolin to found Thélios, an in-house eyewear manufacturing company, with Marcolin holding a 49% stake in the venture, and LVMH further purchasing a 10% equity in Marcolin.
-The two companies split in December 2021, with Marcolin buying back LVMH's stake in the company and separately selling its remaining stake in Thélios to LVMH, making Thélios a wholly owned subsidiary of LVMH.
-That same year, Marcolin acquired all of Ic! berlin, a German eyewear manufacturer.

-In 2024, Marcolin's private equity owners sought a valuation for the manufacturer, attracting takeover bids and interest from various companies across the sector.
-With a PAI valuation at around €1.3 billion, the leading bidders for the company were Kering and EssilorLuxottica, though found potential buyers in Safilo, Marchon Eyewear of the US, Italy's De Rigo, and the Hong Kong-based private equity firm FountainVest Partners.
-LVMH through Thélios was the sole major eyewear-focused company not mentioned as a potential suitor for Marcolin.
-California-based VSP Vision announced the takeover of Marcolin from PAI and other minority shareholders in September 2025.
+Subsequently, the company sold 10% of its shares to the luxury conglomerate LVMH when it partnered with the French group and founded the in-house eyewear manufacturing company Thélios, in which it held a 49% stake.
+In December 2021, the firms separated, with Marcolin buying back LVMH's stake while transferring its share in Thélios to the French company.

+Also in 2021, Marcolin acquired the German eyewear manufacturer Ic! berlin.
+Three years later, its shareholders sought a valuation for the manufacturer, attracting acquisition proposals and interest from several companies in the sector.

+With Thélios being the only major rival not mentioned as a potential suitor, Kering and EssilorLuxottica were leading bidders for the company – although offers from Safilo, Marchon Eyewear, De Rigo and Hong Kong-based private equity firm FountainVest Partners were also considered.

+In November 2021, Marcolin and Skechers renewed their eyewear licensing agreement through 2024.
+In December 2021, Marcolin and LVMH announced an agreement under which LVMH would acquire Marcolin's 49% stake in Thélios, while Marcolin would acquire LVMH's 10% stake in Marcolin.

+After announcing the takeover of Marcolin from the French company PAI and its minority shareholders in September 2025, VSP Vision completed the purchase of the Italian firm three months later.